redrixx/All-The-Cards-BE/README.md

 ## Installation

 To run this project, you will need to have [NodeJS](https://nodejs.org/en/) installed on your system.
 Unzip the folder, open PowerShell or Bash in that folder, and run `npm install`.
 Then you can run `npm start` to execute the backend.
-Most of the requests are `GET` methods.
+Most of the requests are `POST` methods.
 [Postman](https://www.postman.com/) is best suited for sending requests.

 ## Development Setup